HallofFamer/Lox2/README.md

 ## Documentation
-The documentation of Lox2 can be found [on gitbook](https://mysidia-inc.gitbook.io/lox2), which explores the features in Lox2 as well as some concrete example Lox2 programs.
+[Lox2's documentation](https://mysidia-inc.gitbook.io/lox2) can be found on gitbook, which explores the features in Lox2 as well as some concrete example Lox2 programs.
 It is still a work in progress as the standard library reference and VM internals sections are still under construction.

 At this moment only the web version is available, though in Lox2 v2.1.0 onwards, Lox2 may have PDF documentation to download for interested developers.